Comparing Electric Bike Drivetrains: Hub vs Mid-Drive

 • Balanced Weight:

-• Mid-Drive: Provides better weight distribution by placing the motor at the center of the bike, resulting in improved handling and a more natural ride feel.
+• Mid-Drive: Provides better weight distribution by placing the motor at the center of the electric bike, resulting in improved handling and a more natural ride feel.

 • Weight Concentrated on One Wheel: